 Question: Why does the migraine get worse in the presence of light?

 Answer: This symptom is referred to as photophobia.
 Blind people with migraine in a recent study did not respond with a worsening state when exposed to light.
 Therefore, the speculation is that somehow the optic nerve must be involved.
-Researchers identified a group of brain cells which started to become active electrically when the migraine occurred.
-These brain cells were injected (planted) with electrodes which measured brain excitation.
+Researchers identified a group of brain cells that started to become active electrically when the migraine occurred.
+These brain cells were injected (planted) with electrodes that measured brain excitation.
 It was discovered that light was affecting these brain cells and increasing their activity within a very short period of time.
 It is speculated that this activity is what causes sensitivity to light.
 After 20-30 minutes after removal of the light source, the headache is reported to be better.
 For more information, Google "why bright light worsens migraine."